nordeim/Customer-Service-AI-Agent/docs/prompt_to_create.md

 7. Edge cases and failure scenarios
 8. Measurable business outcomes

 You need to create a blueprint that goes beyond basic chatbot functionality to deliver a truly intelligent, self-improving system that can handle the complexity of Salesforce's diverse customer base.
+You can use the proposal/blueprint as your input for further deep deliberation and exploration.